 We know that when a person's physical or mental health deteriorates, it can do so gradually over a period of time.
 Our response to this is often, and entirely appropriately, to make small incremental additions to support.
 While this approach ensures that the person is safe and well, it can lead to a support package that is disproportionate to the actual level of need or risk.
-We will adopt a holistic approach to reviewing longstanding packages of this type, pulling in expertise from intermediate care services within the Newcastle Alliance to understand individual need and take a rehabilitative approach to working with people for a time limited period.
+We will adopt a holistic approach to reviewing longstanding packages of this type, pulling in expertise from intermediate care services within the Newcastle Alliance to understand individual need and take a rehabilitative approach to working with people for a time limited period, ensuring that support provided to individuals from all partners is appropriate and effective.
 At the end of this period we would expect support packages to reduce to a level more appropriate to the person's needs and risks.
 This proposal will reduce spend by £180,000 in 2020-21.
+We will use the data we have to identify people who have had several incremental changes over a period of time, using learning from other areas of our service and expertise in the Alliance to review and plan with those individuals in a more holistic and sustainable way.
+We will also explore the use of equipment and assistive technology, levering in the benefits of other changes to processes outside the scope of this proposal.